spences10/twitter-bot-playground/README.md

 Woot!
 You have your bot deployed! 🙌

-If you click on the link produced yu will be able to inspect the bot as it is on `now` there's also a handy logs section on the page where you can check for output. 👍
+If you click on the link produced you will be able to inspect the bot as it is on `now` there's also a handy logs section on the page where you can check for output. 👍

 ## Contributing